GITDragonxd07/VrcOSC/README.md

 - Run VrcOSCWorking.exe

-- Open the settings.json file and paste in your spotify Client ID and Secret
+- Open the settings.json file and paste in your spotify Client ID and Secret you got from your app

 - Make sure all the settings match up to your spotify application (USEBROWSERTOOL is not part of spotify, read about it below)